Social and Behavioral Sciences | Online

 Looking ahead to graduate school?

-Accelerated Graduate Pathways to our master’s programs in Counseling, Occupational Therapy, and Social Work, and the University of Maine School of Law can save you time and money in earning your graduate degree.
+Save you time and money in earning your graduate degree.
+We offer Accelerated Graduate Pathways to our master’s programs in Counseling, Occupational Therapy, Special Education, and Social Work; and the University of Maine School of Law.
 Pathways require graduate-level courses, which may be held in person.

 A student in a graduation cap and gown gazes upward.